 Back injury patients with paralysis will likely require ongoing medication and physical therapy, as well as personal assistive devices and/or in-home care.
 The homes of wheelchair-bound or bedridden patients with severe spinal injuries may need to be renovated to accommodate them.

-The Maguire Law Firm‘s accident lawyers seek justice for car accident victims who have suffered serious back or spinal injury due to another driver’s recklessness.
+The Maguire Law Firm‘s personal injury lawyers seek justice for car accident victims who have suffered serious back or spinal injury due to another driver’s recklessness.
 We help South Carolina residents with back injuries suffered in car crashes from Horry, Georgetown and Marion counties.

 If you or a family member has sustained a serious back injury in a South Carolina car accident, we can help you obtain the justice you deserve.
-Contact us online, or call the Maguire Law Firm at 843-361-7549 from the Myrtle Beach area, or toll free at 800-525-9900 from elsewhere in South Carolina.
+Contact us online, or call the Maguire Law Firm at 843-438-5561 from the Myrtle Beach area from elsewhere in South Carolina.